 Tā mātou taurangi ki te hunga wheako ora Our commitment to lived experience

-We promise that, in all our work, we will prioritise the voices and interests of people who experience mental distress, substance harm, gambling harm or addiction.
+In all our work, we prioritise the voices and interests of people who experience mental distress, substance harm, gambling harm or addiction.
 Through our Lived Experience Position Statement, we commit to doing this by:

 - Privileging the experiences and aspirations of tāngata whaiora and tāngata mātau-ā-wheako Māori

-- Amplifying the voices of people who have experienced loss, harm, or exclusion in the mental health and addiction system
+- Amplifying the voices of people who have experienced or overcome loss, harm, or exclusion as a result of practices in the mental health and addiction system, or through being denied support

-- Prioritising our projects and focus areas based on their importance to people with lived experience.
+- Prioritise our projects and focus areas based on their importance to people with lived experience.

 Read and download our Lived Experience Position Statement